Spontaneous cooperation for public goods: Abstract

 \section{Abstract}

 Cooperation for public goods poses a dilemma, where individuals are tempted to free ride on others' contributions.
-Classic solutions involve monitoring, reputation maintenance and costly incentives, but there are important collective actions based on simple and cheap cues only, for example unplanned protests and revolts, as well as cooperation in other species.
+Classic solutions involve monitoring, reputation maintenance and costly incentives, but there are important collective actions based on simple and cheap cues only, for example unplanned protests and revolts.
 This can be explained by an Ising model with the assumption that individuals in uncertain situations tend to conform to the local majority in their network.
 Among initial defectors, noise such as rumors or opponents' provocations causes some of them to cooperate accidentally.
 At a critical level of noise, these cooperators trigger a cascade of cooperation.
 We find an analytic relationship between the phase transition and the asymmetry of the Ising model, which in turn reflects the asymmetry of cooperation and defection.
-This study thereby shows that in principle, the dilemma of cooperation can be solved by nothing more than a portion of random noise.
+This study thereby shows that in principle, the dilemma of cooperation can be solved by nothing more than a portion of random noise, without rational decision making.

-People may want to realize or preserve public goods, for example democracy and clean air, but because contributors are disadvantaged in the face of free riders, there is a dilemma \cite{olson65,hardin68,ostrom09,gavrilets15,perc17}.
-Solutions typically require efforts, hence costs, of the participants who have to monitor one another \cite{rustagi10} and spread information (gossip) \cite{nowak05} through their network reliably \cite{panchanathan04}, upon which some of them have to deliver individual rewards or (threats of) punishments \cite{fehr03}.
-All this comes on top of the costs of contributing to the public good.
+People may want to realize or preserve public goods, for example democracy and clean air, but because contributors are disadvantaged in the face of free riders, there is a dilemma \cite{olson65,hardin68,ostrom09,gavrilets15}.
+Solutions typically require efforts of the participants to monitor one another \cite{rustagi10} and spread information (gossip) \cite{nowak05} through their network reliably that establishes reputations \cite{panchanathan04}, upon which some of them have to deliver individual rewards or (threats of) punishments \cite{fehr03}, under pro-social norms to preclude arbitrariness.
+These provisions are not always (sufficiently) available, though, whereas in certain situations, participants still manage to self-organize cooperation, even without leaders.
+Cases in point are impromptu help at disasters, non-organized revolts against political regimes \cite{lohmann94,tilly02,tufekci17} and spontaneous street fights between groups of young men.